Clustered Index in SQL Server with Examples

 The Clustered Index in SQL Server defines the order in which the data is physically stored in a table.
-In SQL Server, a table can have only one clustered index which will be created by default when we created the primary key constraint for that table.
-That means the primary key constraints by default creates a Clustered Index.
+That is the leaf node store the actual data.
+As the leaf nodes store the actual data a table can have only one clustered index.

 CREATE TABLE Employee ( Id INT PRIMARY KEY, Name VARCHAR(50), Salary INT, Gender VARCHAR(10), City VARCHAR(50), Dept VARCHAR(50) ) GO

-Here we marked the Id column of the above Employee table as the Primary key.
-The Primary key constraints in SQL Server by default creates a clustered indexes automatically if there is no clustered index already exists on the table.
-To confirm whether the Clustered index is created or not execute the following code.
+As you can see in the above query, we created the Employee table having the Id column as the Primary key column.
+The Primary key constraints in SQL Server by default creates a clustered indexes if there is no clustered index already exists on the table.

-Or alternatively, you can check the following folder in SSMS
+Or alternatively, you can check the below folder.

-Now we need to insert some records into the Employee table and here we need to notice that the values of the Id column of the Employee table are not in a sequential order
+Now insert some records in random order into the Employee table.
+Notice the values of the Id column of the Employee table is not in sequential order.

 INSERT INTO Employee VALUES (3,'Pranaya', 4500, 'Male', 'New York', 'IT') INSERT INTO Employee VALUES (1,'Anurag', 2500, 'Male', 'London', 'IT') INSERT INTO Employee VALUES (4,'Priyanka', 5500, 'Female', 'Tokiyo', 'HR') INSERT INTO Employee VALUES (5,'Sambit', 3000, 'Male', 'Toronto', 'IT') INSERT INTO Employee VALUES (7,'Preety', 6500, 'Female', 'Mumbai', 'HR') INSERT INTO Employee VALUES (6,'Tarun', 4000, 'Male', 'Delhi', 'IT') INSERT INTO Employee VALUES (2,'Hina', 500, 'Female', 'Sydney', 'HR')